-Jacqueline holds a Master’s in Education and a Bachelor of Teaching, majoring in Early Childhood and she was also awarded a Certificate in International School Leadership from the Principal Training Center (PTC).
+Jacqueline holds a Master’s in Education and a Bachelor of Teaching, majoring in Early Childhood and was awarded a Certificate in International School Leadership from the Principal Training Center (PTC).
 Jacqueline has published articles in several early childhood journals and has played a key role in early childhood network groups around the world.
-She is inspired by the Reggio Emilia philosophy and is passionate about working in partnership with parents to educate their children.
+She is inspired by the Reggio Emilia philosophy and feels passionate about working in partnership with parents to educate their children.

-Natalie is passionate about Early Childhood education and has spent most of her 15 years teaching in Kindergarten One and Two classes.
-Natalie trained in the UK where she specialised in English however, she quickly realised that Early Years was her niche.
+Natalie is passionate about Early Childhood education and has spent most of her 17 years teaching in Kindergarten.
+Natalie trained in the UK where she specialised in English, however, she quickly realised that Early Years was her niche.
 Since 2011, she has worked in schools in Abu Dhabi and Ras Al Khaimah, an Emirate just outside Dubai, and has held the positions of Assistant Principal and Deputy Head with responsibility for Early Years and Key Stage 1.

 Viola Choi has been working in Kindergartens in Hong Kong and China for 16 years.
 She has taken on different roles; including Mandarin Class Teacher, Mandarin Curriculum Coordinator, Chinese Head Teacher, Vice Principal and Principal.
 Viola has a Master’s Degree in Early Childhood Education from The Education University of Hong Kong and teaching experience in a bilingual international kindergarten in Hong Kong for 11 years.
 Viola likes to design interesting inquiry-based, Literacy activities for the pupils.
 She views parents, teachers and school as an important partnership to provide the best education and guidance for children.